nishant-d/devtron-documentation/content/security_features/_index.md

 ## Policy

 Vulnerabilities have different levels like Critical, Moderate, and Low.
-Users can define Policy according to the level of vulnerability.
+Users can define policy according to the level of vulnerability.
 Users can also block the vulnerability or allow(whitelist) the vulnerability for their code.

 If any vulnerability is found which is blocked by the user, then it will not deploy the application.
 And if it finds any vulnerability which is whitelisted by the user, then the build image can be deployed.